PP-Security/IdeaShare_DotNet/README.md

 [Mockup source](https://www.anthonyboyd.graphics/mockups/2017/modern-iphone-x-macbook-pro-mockup-vol-2/)
 # IdeaShare Angular-WebAPI project

-This repository contains Web App built on Angular 5 that interacts with WebAPI which has MySQL database
+This repository contains Web App built on Angular 5 that interacts with WebAPI which has MySQL database.

 ## Table of contents
 1. [Demo](#demo)